JPresting/2---Self-Hosted-Infrastructure/oraclecloud-supabase-selfhost/README.md

 # Self-Hosting Supabase on Oracle Cloud with Docker

 A complete guide to set up your own Supabase instance on Oracle Cloud using Docker, Nginx, SSL certificates, and automatic updates.
+The focus here is on the IP Tables and how to set up Supabase with its env variables.
+For a detailed instruction on how to set up the VM in Oracle Cloud in general check this [guide](https://github.com/JPresting/2---Self-Hosted-Infrastructure/blob/main/oraclecloud-general/Readme.md).

 ## 📋 Prerequisites